ADVERTISEMENT

 5 Things I Learned From My Miscarriage

 “The pregnancy is not developing.
 I’m sorry.”
 I sat on the exam table, masked, alone, and completely bewildered by what I’d just heard.
 Of course, I’d always known this was a possibility.
 Hell, I’d spent weeks avoiding friends and family members and keeping my pregnancy a secret because it was still early.
 But “knowing” and knowing are two very different things.
 We all “know” that pregnancy loss happens.
-Just a couple of weeks ago, Chrissy Teigen bravely shared with the world that she lost her baby after experiencing complications with her pregnancy.
+I remember when Chrissy Teigen bravely shared with the world that she lost her baby after experiencing complications with her pregnancy.
 Yet many were shocked or uncomfortable that Teigen revealed something so personal in such detail, confirming that stories like hers are still too often spoken about in hushed tones.
 I for one am over this.
-October 15th is Pregnancy and Infant Loss Remembrance Day, and in keeping with the spirit of the day, I’d like to share what I’ve learned after going through my own miscarriage.
+October is Pregnancy and Infant Loss Awareness Month, and in keeping with the spirit I’d like to share what I’ve learned after going through my own miscarriage.

 It’s Surprisingly Common